CRAAP test: Website evaluation

 One university has started using the CRAAP test to help teach students about online content evaluation.
 In a 2017 article, Cara Berg, a reference librarian and co-coordinator of user education at William Paterson University, emphasizes website evaluation as a tool for active research.
 At Berg's university, for example, library instruction is given to roughly 300 classes in different subjects that involve research requiring students to look up sources.
 Website evaluation using the CRAAP test was incorporated into the first-year seminar for students at this university to help them hone their research skills.

 Challenges in the classroom

 When the CRAAP test was first implemented at William Paterson University, there were some technical challenges.
 The workshop for website evaluation felt rushed, and in most cases, librarians could not cover all bases in a singular class session.
 As a consequence of rushing the website evaluation portion in lieu of time, student performance on an assessment focused on website evaluation was poor.
 To address these problems, they developed a "flipped" method in which students watched a video that covered two of three workshop sections on their own time, with in-class instruction limited to website evaluation yet occupying all of a class period.
 Student performance in assessments of their proficiency for website evaluation improved after the change to instruction.

+A 2021 paper by Adeva Jane Esparrago-Kalidas noted students' difficulties during their process performing the CRAAP test.
+Students found it difficult to differentiate between legitimate organizations and those that mimic credibility, decreasing their ability to find the right "Authority".
+Students further had difficulties gauging the intention of the authors, curtailing their ability to identify "Purpose".